FrancyMak/DutyBot/README.md

 This bot was designed, initially, for the **GTA V RP Servers** but can be used for other purposes as well.

 ## Features
-- Entering and exiting the service
+- Entering and exiting the duty
-- Viewing users in service
+- Viewing users in duty
-- Authorize only certain roles to enter and exit the service
+- Authorize only certain roles to enter and exit the duty
-- Forced management of entering and exiting the service
+- Forced management of entering and exiting the duty
-- Manipulation of time spent in service
+- Manipulation of time spent in duty
-- Viewing time spent in service
+- Viewing time spent in duty
-- Adding and removing a role when entering and exiting the service
+- Adding and removing a role when entering and exiting the duty
-- Ability to set up a **Manager** role that can manage the service
+- Ability to set up a **Manager** role that can manage the duty
-- Log of entering and leaving the service for each user
+- Log of entering and leaving the duty for each user
 - Exporting the log in **.csv**, **.json** and **.txt** format

 ## How it works